The Cheapest Data Plans for Mobile Phones

 Early reviews on service and support have been mixed, but if you want a data plan that is supremely cheap, this is the one.

-- No Contract: $19/month, includes unlimited data (within reason), text, and minutes on wifi and Sprint’s 3G network.
+- No Contract: $25-40/month, includes unlimited data (within reason), text, and minutes on wifi and Sprint’s 3G network.

 Straight Talk is yet another Tracfone subsidiary (like Net10).
 I just discovered Straight Talk recently, and they also offer an unlimited mobile plan.
-It looks like a great option, but appears to be inferior to the Virgin Mobile Beyond Talk plan because you get all the same offerings with a $20 higher price.
+It looks like a great option, but appears to be inferior to the Virgin Mobile Beyond Talk plan because you get all the same offerings with a $10 higher price.
 However, if you use a ton of call minutes, this plan might come out ahead.
-The Beyond Talk plan jumps to $60/month if you want unlimited minutes.
-They also offer up a plan for 1,200 minutes/month for $40/month.
-The downside to the plan is that based on location, you might not be able to purchase 3G enabled phones.

 - No Contract: $45/month, unlimited data, text, and talk.
 3G availability varies by phone and location.